AxonIQ/reference-guide/getting-started/quick-start.md

 #### Full Training

 AxonIQ provides a [fully online Axon training program](https://axoniq.io/support-overview/axon-training) which provides a more hands-on approach complete with instructor-led content and labs.
-This program is intended to deepen your knowledge concerning the concepts of event-driven microservices, DDD, CQRS and how Axon supports this journey
+This program is intended to deepen your knowledge concerning the concepts of event-driven microservices, DDD, CQRS and how Axon supports this journey.